-About the Division: The management of New Jersey’s lands plays an important role in the DEP’s overall environmental protection strategy.
-What we do to our land is intimately tied to the health and quality of our streams, estuaries, coastal waters, wetlands, wildlife habitat and our drinking water, the New Jersey legislature has charged the Department with regulating land use activities.
+About the Division: Managing New Jersey’s land is a critical function of the Department of Environmental Protection’s overall environmental protection strategy.
+In recognition of the intimate tie between land use and the health and quality of our streams, estuaries, coastal waters, wetlands, wildlife habitat and our drinking water, the New Jersey legislature has charged the Department with regulating land use activities.

-At any time, if you have questions regarding the Division or its mission, please visit our various webpages or use our contact page to get in touch with us.
+If you have questions regarding the Division or its mission, please visit our various webpages or use our contact page to get in touch with us directly.

-For questions, comments or suggestions regarding this website, please contact our webmaster using this form.
+For comments or suggestions regarding this website design, please contact our webmaster using this form.